Arcaea-Infinity/NoOneCaresLicense/README.md

 > NO ONE CARES PUBLIC LICENSE
 > TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

-1. Whatever your opinion(s) for this "software" is/are, just tell us.
+1. Whatever your opinion(s) for this "software" is/are, I'm curious 1a.
+DM me the link.
+   1b.
 You will be THANKED FOR YOUR OPINION, but NO ONE CARES.
+   1c.
+And don't @ me next time.

 ```